 The Fluent UI framework can be used in multiple platforms, including:

 Fluent uses the React framework with a list of building blocks with components such as Basic Inputs, Galleries, Pickers, Items and Lists, Commands, Menus, Navigations, etc. The robust React-based components are designed to adhere to Fluent Design System standards such as small bundle size, with refactored components that allow you to include the required package and dependencies.

 #2 Web components

-Fluent’s web components are used to create new web apps from scratch or add new features to existing apps.
-It has several reusable components, instructions, and tools that you can use with Fluent UI React on GitHub.
-Microsoft Fluent web components are built with FAST.
+Fluent’s web components are used to create new web apps from scratch or to add new features to existing apps.
+It has several reusable components, instructions, and tools that you can use with Fluent UI React Components on GitHub.
+Microsoft Fluent Web Components are built with FAST.
+They allow users to:

-Allows designers and developers to craft applications that feel customized for use with each Windows device, including Xbox One, PCs, phones, and HoloLens.
-The Windows components include Windows applications design and code, Layout and style, and Control and patterns.
+Fluent UI allows designers and developers to craft applications that feel customized for use with each Windows device, including Xbox One, PCs, and HoloLens.
+The Windows components include Windows applications design and code, layout and style, and control and patterns.

 #4 iOS and macOS

-Design and build custom applications native to iOS and macOS with Fluent UIs on GitHub.
-The iOS /macOS control components are built with SWIFT and compatible with Objective-C.
+You can design and build custom applications native to iOS and macOS with Fluent UIson GitHub.
+The iOS/macOS control components are built with SWIFT and are compatible with Objective-C.

 Fluent’s Android controls are built with Kotlin and are compatible with Java.
 This OS has similar components to iOS.